Frequently Asked Questions

 Where are your Lambs & Goats raised?

-Our lambs and goats born and raised naturally on Wisconsin meadows.
-The cool northern summers of the upper Midwest result in outstanding pastures that produce premium, lean lamb and goat in a healthy environment.
+Our lambs and goats born and raised naturally on our farm.
+The cool northern summers of Wisconsin result in outstanding pastures that produce premium, lean lamb and goat in a healthy environment.
 They live in the open air and sunshine.
 We do not confine our livestock to stalls, on concrete or in feedlots.
 Quality of life for our animals is one of our main values.

 How do I cook lamb & goat meat?